Lutte Ouvrière: Leadership

-The 2012 presidential candidate, Nathalie Arthaud, is a teacher and was an elected town councillor for Vaulx-en-Velin, in charge of youth matters.
-Arthaud was also the spokesperson for Arlette Laguiller's 2007 presidential campaign.
-Arlette Laguiller had first run as the LO candidate in 1974, and subsequently in 1981, 1988, 1995, 2002, with 2007 being her last candidacy, and still plays an active part in the leadership of the party.
 For long, the internal organisations of the party were largely unknown to the general public, the spokeswoman and regular presidential candidate Arlette Laguiller being the only party leader appearing in public.
 Even to party members, some leaders were known only by cadre names.
 The party justified such secrecy measures by the possibility that it may have to enter clandestinity, should a highly repressive government take power.
 For similar reasons, marriages and children were strongly discouraged.

 Bernard Seytre, a member of LO for 20 years, confirmed the "iron discipline which rhythms the life of this Trotskyist organisation, whose responsibles [cadres] do not have the right to have children, lest they be excluded".

 Lutte Ouvrière was criticised by political opponents in the 2002 presidential campaign as being a political cult, for example by Daniel Cohn-Bendit, his older brother Gabriel Cohn-Bendit, L'Humanité and Libération.
 In part, this strict disciplinary attitude has enabled LO to be a very stable organisation in contrast to the instability that they allege characterises so many other left groups.
 LO is a difficult organisation to actually join and after becoming a member, individuals are expected to conform to a code of conduct, which is considered old fashioned by some critics.